 - Provide students with the opportunity to comment on each other’s papers.
 On the day a draft is due, require students to bring a couple of extra copies to exchange with fellow students.
 Provide the students with guidelines that will help them focus their commentary on fellow students’ papers.
 During the next class period, provide students with fifteen or twenty minutes to exchange oral and written feedback with each other.
 Help students learn to garner feedback for their writings.

 - When grading papers, consider marking "Rewrite" (instead of a grade) on papers that do not meet your minimum expectations for the assignment.
-Then mandate that the student revise the essay with the assistance of a Learning Center tutor before resubmitting it for a grade.
+Then mandate that the student revise the essay with the assistance of a Learning and Writing Center tutor before resubmitting it for a grade.

 Many students come to college with a lack of understanding of plagiarism and a lack of adequate practice in differentiating their own thoughts from those of a research source.
 This leads to papers that are plagiarized.
 Though students learn the fundamentals of proper citation and the use of sources in the composition sequence, these skills must be reinforced across the curriculum.
 Here are some strategies for preventing plagiarism that you might want to consider

 - Define and explain the consequences of plagiarism in your syllabus.